build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ![AWS X-Ray filtered service map by annotation](images/x-ray-filtered-service-map-by-annotation.png)

+You may need to choose a suitable timeframe that includes traces from requests you made when you weren't logged into the application.

 Although you only implemented the annotation on your **aws-serverless-shopping-cart-shop-ListCartFunction-<hash>** Lambda function, you still see all the AWS X-Ray instrumented services in the end-to-end request.
 This is valuable because you can’t update and annotate the segments created by API Gateway or DynamoDB since their instrumentation and integration with AWS X-Ray is managed by AWS.
-However, you can observe and monitor them with X-Ray as a part of the end-to-end trace by annotating the **aws-serverless-shopping-cart-shop-ListCartFunction-<hash>** AWS Lambda Function.
+However, you can observe and monitor them with X-Ray as a part of an end-to-end trace by annotating a service that participates in the flow, such as the **aws-serverless-shopping-cart-shop-ListCartFunction-<hash>** AWS Lambda Function.

 Let’s get back to the original story.
 You have a registered user who can’t view their shopping cart when they login.
-It turns out, that user is you!
+It turns out, that user is a future version of you!
 Your shopping cart is working you say?
 Well, it’s time to break it!
-It turns out that selling half eaten cake may not be the best choice for an online store.
+It turns out that selling half-eaten cake may not be the best choice for an online store.
 You need to remove it.
 Open **backend/product-mock-service/product_list.json** and remove the following JSON object:

 ```json
 {